 Ngata, A. T. The genealogical method as applied to the early history of New Zealand.
 Paper presented at a meeting of the Wellington Branch of the Historical Association, 1929.

 Ngata, A. T. Rauru-nui-ā-Toi lectures and Ngati Kahungunu origin.
-Wellington: Victoria University, 1972.
+Wellington: Victoria University of wellington, 1972.

 Simmons, D. R. The great New Zealand myth: a study of the discovery and origin traditions of the Maori.
 Wellington: A. H. and A. W. Reed, 1976.